 To follow are a number of useful strategies that will help to prevent bursitis and other joint pain.

-Firstly, learn to identify the activities that cause bursitis and either avoid those activities or modify them to reduce the pressure and stress on your joints.
+First, learn to identify the activities that cause bursitis and either avoid those activities or modify them to reduce the pressure and stress on your joints.
 For example, if kneeling causes discomfort and bursitis in your knee joints, use a cushion or knee pads, or maybe you could use a small stool to sit on instead of kneeling.

-Secondly, take adequate breaks, ensure sufficient rest periods when working out or performing repetitive tasks, and do not perform the same activity continuously for hours at a time.
+Second, take adequate breaks, ensure sufficient rest periods when working out or performing repetitive tasks, and do not perform the same activity continuously for hours at a time.

-Lastly, stretch and strengthen!
+And Third, stretch and strengthen!
 The aim here is to gradually improve the strength and flexibility of the muscles, ligaments and tendons around the injured area.